mathias82/frida-commands/README.md

 # Instructions

-Two folders are created by the shell script: one for the javascript code, the other for the output-fridaTxt from the frida server.
+Two folders are created by the shell script: one for the javascript code, the other for the output from the frida server.
-If you exit frida, all the classes or the properties will be stored in a file inside the output-fridaTxt folder.
+When you exit frida, all the classes or the properties of a package will be stored in a file inside the output-fridaTxt folder.

 ```
 1) Rename the frida server to 'fridaServer' ex. /data/local/tmp/fridaServer